Stocks Slump Again as Wall Street's Miserable Week Continues

-Stocks are tumbling again Friday as Wall Street closes out a punishing week and its first back-to-back monthly loss since worries about the pandemic first peaked in March.
+Stocks are falling again Friday as Wall Street closes out a punishing week and its first back-to-back monthly loss since worries about the pandemic were peaking in March.

 Worries about whether expectations built too high for some of the stock market’s biggest stars helped drive the losses.
 They piled on top of fears that built earlier this week about coming economic damage due to surging coronavirus counts around the world, Washington’s inability to provide more support for the economy and uncertainty surrounding the upcoming presidential election.